6 Staging Tips for Facilitating Virtual Classes

 Below are a few of the many staging tips I’ve learned from Paul, Laurie, and Jean-Paul:

 1. Lighting: You should have a bright light that is positioned in front or at a 45-degree angle to your face.
 Lighting behind you puts your face in dark silhouette; side-lighting puts one-half of your face in shadow.
 Overhead lighting may work, provided that it is bright enough.
+If you want to make a statement with your lighting then you could look on Neon Filter and purchase a custom sign of your name.
+This will not only add to the lighting but also add to the experience of the class.
 Ask a colleague to check your lighting on his/her computer (often you can’t tell if it’s adequate on your own computer).
 Amazon sells economical, free-standing lights for live-streaming.

 2. Camera: Your camera should be placed so that it looks like you’re making eye-contact with the participants when you speak.
 If it’s your computer camera, make sure it’s at eye-level with your face so that you’re not looking down or to the side each time you talk.
 If your computer camera is low-quality, consider purchasing a small external camera that can be clipped onto your computer (sold on Amazon).
 If you’re co-training, each trainer should have his/her own computer and camera.